indus

 A story of industrial fiction

 Embedded agency is an organizing theme behind most, if not all, of our big curiosities.
-It seems like a central mystery underlying many concrete difficulties.

 Page best viewable as desktop